symbol/symbol-docs/source/guides/aggregate/sending-a-multisig-transaction.rst

         :end-before: /* end block 02 */

 4. Once the transaction reaches the network, you will see it on the terminal where you are monitoring the aggregate bonded transactions added.
-Then, :doc:`cosign the AggregateTransaction <../../cli>` with Alice's account.
+Then, cosign the AggregateTransaction with Alice's account.
 Use the transaction hash output from (2).

 .. code-block:: bash